Justin ‘Tiny’ Nuyda’s masterpieces translated into 10-course degustation dinner for ‘Origin Story’ exhibit

 There’s just something about the works of the late Justin “Tiny” Nuyda—one of the finest modernists in the Philippines—that leaves you completely absorbed.
 Every sweeping brushstroke, which magically radiates with its carnival of colors, was done with so much intent that it’s impossible not to give it your fullest attention.

-One of the first recipients of the CCP Thirteen Artists Award in 1972, Nuyda started out with figures, portraits, and nudes, though it was his abstract works that ascended him to fame in the art scene.
+One of the first recipients of the CCP Thirteen Artists Awards in 1972, Nuyda started out with figures, portraits, and nudes, though it was his abstract works that ascended him to fame in the art scene.
 He focused on bringing what’s inside the human mind on canvas through vibrant, bold strokes that mostly put the spotlight on dreamy landscapes and everyday life.

 Throughout his five-decade-long career, the highly regarded abstractionist created masterpieces that resonate with our visual senses—at times calm and serene, at times confusing, but always full of depth.
 Even after losing his battle to cancer in 2022, he’s been able to keep onlookers fully immersed in his art.